reactivedroid/TvFlix/README.md

 It connects with [TVDB API](api.thetvdb.com) to give you popular shows and let you mark anyone as favorite TvFlix consists of 3 pieces of UI right now, Home with Popular Shows, Favorites and All Shows.
 This app is under heavy development.

-*Note* TvFlix is an unofficial app built only for learning and sharing the latest concepts with #AndroidDevs
+*Note: TvFlix is an unofficial app built only for learning and sharing the latest concepts with #AndroidDevs*

 ## Android Development and Architecture